 Three groups of agents involved in the use of Web 2.0 resources in a school environment are studied: consumers (high school students), intermediaries (teachers and librarians), and producers (authors of wiki entries and blogs).
 To provide a multifaceted understanding of how the agents construct source credibility in Web 2.0 resources, a number of complementary methods are used, e.g. focus groups, interviews, web questionnaires, blog diaries, and text analyses of trade journals and of wiki and blog entries.
 The project also includes a study of how the material properties of wikis and blogs influence authority.
 This investigation of the interaction between learning and new tools for information seeking will contribute new theoretical and empirical understanding of practical importance in schools and libraries.

-Professor Mikael Alexandersson, Department of Education, University of Gothenburg is also a member of the project.
+PI was professor Olof Sundin, who at the time was employed at the University of Gothenburg and the University of Borås.
+Professor Mikael Alexandersson, then at Department of Education, University of Gothenburg was also a member of the project.